universityofadelaide/shepherd/README.md

 oc login -u developer -p developer >/dev/null && oc whoami -t
 ```

-* NOTE * The token expires every 24 hours.
+* NOTE * Ths token expires every 24 hours.
 After this time you will need to re-login and generate a new token.

 Environment mode: dev.